cundd/stairtower/README.md

 #### Query Documents by ID

 You may have recognized that the Documents have been assigned an `_id` property.
 This defines a unique identifier inside the Database.
-These property is indexed by default and allows fast lookups.
+This property is indexed by default and allows fast lookups.

 To retrieve a single Document you can use it's resource URI, which is built from the Database identifier and the Document identifier (e.g. `myDb/stairtower_0.0.1_1920_document_1415440762`).